shimaore/esl/src/parser.coffee.md

     module.exports = class FreeSwitchParser

-The Event Sokcet parser will parse an incoming ES stream, whether your code is acting as a client (connected to the FreeSwitch ES server) or as a server (called back by FreeSwitch due to the "socket" application command).
+The Event Socket parser will parse an incoming ES stream, whether your code is acting as a client (connected to the FreeSwitch ES server) or as a server (called back by FreeSwitch due to the "socket" application command).

       constructor: (@socket) ->
         @body_length = 0